braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 SMS
 {% endapitags %}

 The SMS has been rejected by the carrier.
-This can happen for a number of reasons, including carrier content filtering, availability of the destination device, the phone number is no longer in service, etc. As a Braze customer, rejections are charged toward your SMS allotment.
+This can happen for a number of reasons, including carrier content filtering, availability of the destination device, the phone number is no longer in service, and similar.
+As a Braze customer, rejections are charged toward your SMS allotment.

 <span class="calculation-line">Calculation: Count</span>